nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 == Description ==

-This simple plugin to display a navigation and panels as a sidebar in WPBakery Page Builder.
+This simple plugin adds a navigation bar and panels as a sidebar in the WPBakery Page Builder.
+If you want to keep your content visible at all times without constantly dragging or resizing panels, while still having quick access to them, this plugin is perfect for you.

+It makes navigating the WPBakery Page Builder's Frontend Editor effortless.
+The navigation bar and panels appear as a sidebar on the left side of the screen, enhancing usability and efficiency.

 == Installation ==